flatredball/FlatRedBallDocs/tutorials/platformer-plugin/platformer-basics/04-control-values.md

 The **Speed Up Time** value controls how many seconds are required for the platformer entity to reach max speed.
 This value is only available if using **Speed Up/Down** horizontal movement.

 Increasing this value makes the character makes the platformer entity feel sluggish.
 Decreasing this value makes the platformer entity feel more responsive.
 A value of 0 is identical to using **Immediate** horizontal movement.
 A larger speed up time can also be used for different terrains and environments.
 For example, a larger value can make the ground feel more slippery (if the character is walking on ice).
-A larger value can also make the character seem more heavy, or can be used to simulate under-water movement.
+A larger value can also make the character seem heavier, or can be used to simulate under-water movement.
 A larger **Speed Up Time** can be used for air movement so that control is less precise when in the air.

 {% embed url="https://youtu.be/n9G9Vzd2l8U?t=212" %}